Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/getting-started.md

 {% endcapture %}
 {{ the_code | indent }}

-1. Send requests to verify if the configured certificate is servered.
+1. Send requests to verify if the configured certificate is served.

     ```bash
     curl -ksv https://kong.example/echo --resolve kong.example:443:$PROXY_IP 2>&1 | grep -A1 "certificate:"